The Complexity of Drawing Graphs on Few Lines and Few Planes: Fixed-Parameter Tractability of the Line Cover Numbers

-We call a factorized graph $H'$ a \emph{pre-template graph} if \begin{enumerate} \item $H'$ has no isolated edge and no vertex of degree~2; \item every path factor of $H'$ is a path between two degree-1 vertices. \end{enumerate} A factorized graph $H$ is a \emph{template graph} if it is obtained from a pre-template graph $H'$ by subdividing each edge between two non-degree-1 vertices in $H'$ by two new vertices; each path factor of $H'$ is ``prolonged'' to a path factor of $H$ correspondingly.

-A factorized graph $H$ is \emph{stretchable in $\reals^d$} if there is a drawing of $H$ in $\reals^d$ such that every path factor of $H$ lies on a line.
+\subparagraph*{Generating $B_{\mathcal{L},E}$.} In general, a graph $H$ with a specified path factorization is called \emph{factorized}; the corresponding paths will be referred to as \emph{path factors} of $H$.
+We call a factorized graph $H'$ a \emph{pre-template graph} if \begin{itemize} \item $H'$ has no isolated edge and no vertex of degree~$0$ or~$2$; and \item every path factor of $H'$ is a path between two degree-$1$ vertices. \end{itemize} A factorized graph $H$ is a \emph{template graph} if there is a pre-template graph $H'$ and a subset $E$ of the non-pendant edges of~$H'$ such that $H$ is obtained from $H'$ by subdividing each edge in~$E$ by two new vertices.
+Each path factor of $H'$ is ``prolonged'' to a path factor of $H$ correspondingly.
+A factorized graph $H$ is \emph{stretchable in $\reals^d$} if there is a drawing of $H$ in $\reals^d$ such that every path factor of $H$ lies on a line and different path factors occupy different lines.

-Note that $H$ with $k$ path factors is the augmented arrangement graph of some family of $k$ lines in $\reals^d$ if and only if $H$ is a template graph stretchable in $\reals^d$.
-In order to generate all such graphs, consider first the family~$\mathcal{H}_k$ of all pre-template graphs with $k$ path factors.
+Note that a factorized graph~$H$ with $k$ path factors is a template graph that is stretchable in~$\reals^d$ if and only if there is a family~$\mathcal{L}$ of $k$ non-isolated lines in $\reals^d$ and a subset~$E$ of non-pendant edges of~$A_\mathcal{L}$ such that~$H$ is the slightly subdivided augmented arrangement graph~$B_{\mathcal{L},E}$.
+In order to generate all such graphs, first consider the family~$\mathcal{H}_k$ of all pre-template graphs with $k$ path factors.
 Label the path factors by $1,\ldots,k$.
-Given $H'\in\mathcal{H}_k$, label each vertex of~$H'$ with the set of labels of all paths to which this vertex belongs.
-Let $S_i$ be the sequence of labels of all vertices appearing along the $i$-th path.
+Given $H'\in\mathcal{H}_k$, label each vertex of~$H'$ with the set of labels of all path factors to which this vertex belongs.
+For a path factor~$i$, let $S_i$ be the sequence of labels of all vertices appearing along that path factor.
 The list of the sequences $S_1,\ldots,S_k$ determines $H'$ and allows to reconstruct it up to isomorphism.
-It follows that $\mathcal{H}_k$ contains at most $(2^{2k}k!)^k = k^{O(k^2)}$ factorized graphs, each with at most $2k+{k\choose2}$ vertices.
-Hence, $\mathcal{H}_k$ can be generated in time $k^{O(k^2)}$.
-The proof of Lemma~\ref{lem:inER} shows that the statement saying that a given factorized graph~$H'\in\mathcal{H}_k$ is stretchable can be written as a prenex formula $\Phi_{H'}$ in the existential first-order theory of the reals.
-Moreover, $\Phi_{H'}$ uses $O(k^2)$ first-order variables and involves $O(k^2)$ polynomial inequalities, each of total degree at most~4 and with coefficients $\pm1$.
-The algorithm of Renegar \cite{Renegar92a,Renegar92b,Renegar92c} checks whether $\Phi_{H'}$ is valid in time $k^{O(k^2)}$.
-Thus, all stretchable template graphs with $k$ path factors and, hence, all augmented arrangement graphs of $k$-line families in $\reals^d$ can be generated in time $k^{O(k^2)}\cdot k^{O(k^2)}=k^{O(k^2)}$. \end{proof}